Badge Evidence | Completed Courses (4 Hours Each)

 Please note that ED310 presents learning activities that are applicable to the on-campus classroom or lab.
 It is not designed for instructors who teach Medical Terminology in the online environment.

 Have you been frustrated in your allied health classes when students don't "get it"?
 Have you tried repeatedly to teach a difficult student and it didn't seem to work?
-Sometimes it is a difference in learning styles that creates this misunderstanding.
-In this themed course, you will learn the eight different learning styles of your health students as well as how to teach to them in a variety of practical ways that are fast, easy and effective.
+Sometimes it is a difference in learning preferences that creates this misunderstanding.
+In this themed course, you will learn about different learning deliveries that will engage your health students as well as how to teach to them in a variety of practical ways that are fast, easy, and effective.
 This course follows an interesting "fairy tale format," with several characters you will meet here and may see in your classroom.

 Crisis management begins with creating and implementing a plan of action that can be executed efficiently and quickly.
 As an educator, it will be important to recognize signs of crisis in yourself, fellow coworkers, and even students on campus.
 If you are an administrator, it not only takes a keen eye to recognize signs of crisis in yourself, but this also applies to recognizing crisis in others around you.
 In this course, you will explore the various aspects of a crisis, how to identify individuals in crisis, and how to appropriately respond to those individuals to improve the overall situation.